mmistakes/minimal-mistakes/_posts/2022-06-10-slick-intro.md

 }
 lazy val streamingProviderMappingTable = TableQuery[StreamingProviderMappingTable]
 ```
 Here, we defined an implicit converter for _StreamingProvider_ enum.
-Since it is available in the scope, we can map the field with the enum.
-Slick will use the _providerMapper_ to convert between case class and database column.
+We will be saving the enum value as a string in the column.
+When the record is fetched, slick will convert it to the relevant enum type using the implicit.
+Slick will use the _providerMapper_ to convert between case class and database column for the enum field.

 ### 5.5.
 Generating DDL Scripts from Slick Tables
-Slick also provides a way to generate DDL scripts from the slick tables.
+Slick also provides a way to generate Data Definition Language(DDL) scripts from the slick tables.
+DDL scripts explains the structure of the database using CREATE, DROP, ALTER queries and provides additional information for relationship between tables.
 This way, we can generate the table scripts and track the versions easily.
 This will also make sure that we can easily set up an empty database.

 To generate the DDL scripts, we need to first collect all the slick tables in a collection.

 ```scala